 If you provided a preferred first name when submitting your enrolment application, this will be printed on your card.

 Studying by distance in New Zealand

-Once you are fully enrolled and your fees have been paid in full, you are confirmed as fees free, or your Student Loan has been confirmed by StudyLink, we will email you to collect your ID card from the Enrolment Office, Level 2, Student Union building, Kelburn campus.
+Once you are fully enrolled and your fees have been paid in full, you are confirmed as fees free, or your Student Loan has been confirmed by StudyLink, we will email you to collect your ID card from the Enrolment Office, Level 1, Hunter Building, Kelburn Parade, Gate 2, Kelburn campus.

-If your card has expired, come to the Enrolment Office, Level 2, Student Union building, Kelburn campus, and bring your expired card with you.
+If your card has expired, come to the Enrolment Office, Level 1, Hunter Building, Kelburn Parade, Gate 2, Kelburn campus, and bring your expired card with you.

 Supplying your photo

-There are three ways to supply a photo for your student ID:
+There are two ways to supply a photo for your student ID:

 - Submit a photo through the Online Enrolment System (OES) when you apply.